 Part Five: Critical Success Factors.
 How will your team’s success be judged and rewarded?
 It is up to you to frame this narrative for those who will make these decisions.
 If you fail to do this, others may seize this ground from you and tell the wrong story.
 The risk here is that you will fail in the eyes of your organization and your reputation will suffer.

-When you form your roadmap, you need to get it agreed to and signed out by the higher ups.
-So when you are finished with your design strategy, package it up and present it to your team and then your boss.
+When you create your roadmap, you need to get it agreed to and signed out by the higher-ups.
+So when you finish with your design strategy, package it up and present it to your team and then your boss.
 Put an action memo as a cover sheet that lets your boss agree with the document and put their signature on it.

-Do you want to be a standards-based organization?
+Do you want your organization to be standards-based?
 Do you want to save money?
 Do you want to repair or nurture your reputation?
 Think about the impact of these goals both internally and externally.
-Make sure that each goal can be measured in some way so you can chart your progress and take a victory lap when you break through your milestones.
+Make sure that each goal is measurable in some way so you can chart your progress and take a victory lap when you break through your milestones.

 Part Six: Technology Constraints.
 No tool is perfect.
-Get with your vendor or tech team and know up front what the tool can and cannot do.
-Typically you do not want to bear the costs of customizing the code, so the out-of-the-box solution and its limits must be understood so you can set expectations about what is and isn’t possible.
+Get with your vendor or tech team and understand up front what the tool can and cannot do.
+Typically you do not want to bear the costs of customizing the code, you must understand the limits of the out-of-the-box solution so you can set expectations about what is and isn’t possible.

-Ideally, the Design Strategy document is treated like a living document and ideas for your team’s workload and budget are measured against it.
-There may be reasons to shift strategy and move in different directions.
-When that happens your challenge will be to step back and re-tool the design strategy to meet the changing conditions.
+Ideally, the Design Strategy document is a living document.
+Take the measure of all new ideas for your team’s workload and budget against it.
+Sound reasons to shift strategy and move in different directions may exist.
+However, when that happens your challenge will be to step back and re-tool the design strategy to meet the changing conditions.

 In the end, the document tells the story of what your website will accomplish and why it matters.
 You are ready for success when you finish this exercise.
 It is the foundation for your website.
 With the document in hand your next steps as a web manager come into focus: build the structure, then manage the life-cycle.